daniel-he-emory/AICamp/HACKATHON_BRAINSTORMING.md

 ### Day 1 Progress
 **What was accomplished?**:
-- Backend scaffold
-- Initial meal planner working
+- Project planning and team formation
-- MCP API key request sent
+- Kroger API access and credentials setup
+- Basic project structure creation

 **What are the blockers?**:
-- Grocery item standardization
+- OAuth2 implementation complexity
-- Limited free credits on API
+- API rate limit understanding

 **Next steps**:
+- Set up development environment
+- Begin OAuth2 implementation
-- Connect frontend to backend
+- Create basic frontend structure
-- Build shopping cart flow

 ### Day 2 Progress
 **What was accomplished?**:
-- Full meal → grocery flow completed
-- UI design near final
+- [To be filled during development]

 **What are the blockers?**:
-- Deployment issues
-- Missing test users
+- [To be filled during development]

 **Next steps**:
-- Run user test
-- Polish demo
+- [To be filled during development]

 ---